rstock-co/ruby_tutorial/README.md

 - Wrote a failing test for the enhanced palindrome detector (red) (Section 8.3).
 - Wrote (ugly) code to get the test passing (green) (Section 8.4).
 - Refactored the code to make it prettier, while ensuring that the test suite stayed green (Section 8.5).
-- Created and published our own ruby gem!